 - create opportunities for students to actively engage with, and contribute to, research communities

 - embed citizenship and sustainability by recognising the challenges presented by changing physical and social environments

 - build on meaningful partnerships by maximising the potential contributions of our internal and external stakeholders

 A phased approach

 Curriculum transformation will take a phased approach to enable departments to establish a clear focus within each part of the process.

 A number of courses have been chosen to begin the process in advance of the wider institutional roll-out of activity.
-These ‘Vanguard’ courses started work in November 2017 with the launch of Phase 1 of the Curriculum Transformation project.
+These ‘Vanguard’ courses started work in November 2017 and will begin to launch their transformed courses from September 2019.